Academic Policies and Regulations

 Courses taken through the ARCHE program, with the exception of ROTC, as well as courses for which retroactive academic relief is granted, do count toward the two course/ten-hour limit.
 Courses taken during a student's Oxford College career do count toward the Emory College limit on S/U hours permitted toward Emory College of Arts and Sciences degree requirements.

-MLP 101, LTL 100, LTL 200, and ILA sidecar courses, which are graded exclusively on an S/U basis, as well as transfer and transient credit, do not count toward the two course/ten-hour limit at Oxford or the limit at Emory College.
+MLP 101, LTL 100, LTL 200, INTER 490/492 and ILA sidecar courses, which are graded exclusively on an S/U basis, do not count toward the two course/ten-hour limit at Oxford or the limit at Emory College.

 Students may petition for repetition of courses, as per Oxford College catalog policy.
 The grade for both the original course and the second instance of the repeated course will appear on the transcript.
 No credit toward degree requirements will be received for the second instance of the repeated course.